Questions? Contact Your Financial Aid Advisor or email firstname.lastname@example.org

 may see the option to Upload.
 This option is not available for all documents.

 - If there is an option to Upload, browse your computer for the saved file, select the file, then click the button to upload the file.

 Click the link below and enter your Social Security Number (SSN) and password.

-FIRST TIME TO ACCESS THE FINANCIAL PORTAL?
+FIRST TIME TO ACCESS?

 Click the “First Time User” link located under the Submit button and when prompted, enter your SSN to activate your account.

 Until a FAFSA is received, you will not be able to access the financial aid portal.

 How do I reset my Financial Aid Portal account?